 - Your student has more “skin in the game”: If you pay for everything, then your student does not have as much motivation to succeed.
-He or she may feel more inclined to slack off, or not try as hard.
-When students know that their financial future hinges on their doing well in college, they are more likely to pay closer attention to what they are studying.
+They may feel more inclined to slack off, or not try as hard.
+When students know that their financial future hinges on their doing well in college, they may be more likely to pay closer attention to what they are studying.

 - Better budgeting skills: We have all heard about students who ask for money every time they are in touch with their parents, or those who max out their student loan options and spend the money frivolously.
 Some run into the trap of easy credit card money.
 Companies will often visit college campuses offering high-interest cards to students who don't yet have the necessary budgeting skills.
 The students feel as if this is free money, and charge all types of unnecessary and unneeded items, and are shocked when the bills start rolling in.
 Making a plan to repay student loans is a good first step to learning about the downside of borrowing and paying interest.
-Teach your student to put together an estimated budget for the year, to only borrow what is necessary to meet that budget, and to studiously avoid taking on additional credit without carefully thinking through the long-term consequences.
+Teach your students to put together an estimated budget for the year, to only borrow what is necessary to meet that budget, and to studiously avoid taking on additional credit without carefully thinking through the long-term consequences.

-- It’s better for you and your family: Unless your student is an only child or you have a sufficient financial income, paying for college puts an extra burden on the entire family.
-Not only do you have to meet your routine expenses, you are now also covering the costs for an individual who may not currently be living in your home.
-Other children still have their activities, and may also be looking forward to their own college careers.
+- It’s better for you and your family: Unless your student is an only child or you have sufficient financial income, paying for college puts an extra burden on the entire family.
+Not only do you have to meet your routine expenses, but you are now also covering the costs for an individual who may not currently be living in your home.
+Other children still have their activities and may also be looking forward to their own college careers.
 You may have aging parents to care for, and you have your own financial responsibilities and retirement planning to take into consideration.
 If you take care of yourself now and in the future, chances are you won’t be the one turning to your children for financial assistance when the need arises.

-Make sure you sit down and discuss your thought process completely with your student.
+Make sure you sit down and discuss your thought process completely with your students.
 State exactly how much you will be willing to repay and how much you will expect your college graduate to repay out of future earnings.